Mixed and nested structures

 msgid "Hello {0}, welcome to {1}!"msgstr ""

-Section titled “Nested content”When text is mixed with markup that contains other text or expressions, it is also handled gracefully.
+Section titled “Nested content (advanced)”Text mixed with markup that contains other text or expressions:

 <p>Welcome to <i>the app {appName}</i>, <b>{userName}</b>!</p>